5 Home Exercise Programs Under $25

 This home exercise program app offers at-home workouts that could jumpstart your fitness.

-Aaptiv offers a 30-day free trial, and it’s just $8.33 per month after that for the first year ($9.99 per month for subsequent years).
-The app is packed with so many at-home workouts to help you find a program that fits your lifestyle.
+Aaptiv offers a 7-day free trial (look at the menu on the homepage), and comes in at $14.99 per month after that ($99 per year).
+The app is packed with at-home workouts to help you find a program that fits your lifestyle.

 The Aaptiv home exercise program app has a staff of personal trainers that offer guided at workouts for yoga, treadmill, strength training, stretching, outdoor running, the elliptical, rowing, cycling, stair climbing and more.